EA2106-Universite-Francois-Rabelais/Expression-network-analysis/README.md

 # Expression-network-analysis
 This program written in C is designed to compute Pearson Correlation Coefficients (PCC) and/or Highest Reciprocal Ranks (HRR) on large transcript expression matrices.
+It uses mpich to efficiently parallelize computations.

 The input table should have the format n x p, with n corresponding to transcripts and p to samples.
 Provide table as a tab-delimited file; store transcript ids in the first column (without header) and sample names in the first row.

 ##Installation

 Untar and compile with mpich by typing "make" in the directory.
 Requires cBLAS and Lapack libraries.

 ##Usage

 Command line example :